BREACH OF FIDUCIARY DUTY

 When an individual with a fiduciary obligation to another party (a duty to act for that party's benefit) fails to meet that obligation, that individual may have committed a breach of fiduciary duty.
 A breach of fiduciary duty claim is a legal action brought against a fiduciary that has failed to handle business matters correctly, likely due to fraudulent or dishonest business practices.

-At Haley Palmersheim, S.C., our business law attorneys are experienced at pursuing breach of fiduciary duty claims and have successfully represented clients against shareholders, business officers and directors who have committed an act of misrepresentation nondisclosure or fraud.
+At Haley Palmersheim, S.C., an experienced breach of fiduciary duty lawyer or business fraud attorney will pursue breach of fiduciary duty claims and represent clients against shareholders, business officers and directors who have committed an act of misrepresentation nondisclosure or fraud.
 If you have been a victim of a breach of fiduciary duty, you may be able to obtain compensation for the recovery of damages.

 Breach of Fiduciary Duty and Fraud